When a Clogged Drain Is Really a Septic Warning in Jacksonville, NC

 Bottom Line

 In Jacksonville, a clogged drain is not always a clogged drain.
-When multiple fixtures slow down, toilets gurgle, the lowest drains back up, or the problem follows heavy rain, your septic system may be the underlying cause of your plumbing issues.
+When multiple fixtures slow down, toilets gurgle, the lowest drains back up, or the problem follows heavy rain, your septic system may be the underlying cause.
 Catch it early and you usually avoid the ugly backup later.

 Stay safe and prepared, Jacksonville.